decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 ---
 # Authentication & Backends

-Netlify CMS stores content in your GitHub or GitLab repository.
-(Bitbucket [coming soon](https://github.com/netlify/netlify-cms/pull/525)!)
+Netlify CMS stores content in your GitHub, GitLab, or Bitbucket repository.
 In order for this to work, you need to authenticate with your Git host, and in most cases that requires a server.
 We have a few options for handling this.

 **Note:** some static site generators have plugins for optimized integration with Netlify CMS, and starter templates may utilize these plugins.
 If you're using a starter template, read the template documentation before proceeding, as their instructions may differ.

 ## Git Gateway with Netlify Identity

-[Git Gateway](https://github.com/netlify/git-gateway) is a Netlify open source project that allows you to add editors to your site CMS without giving them direct push access to your GitHub or GitLab repository.
+[Git Gateway](https://github.com/netlify/git-gateway) is a Netlify open source project that allows you to add editors to your site CMS without giving them direct write access to your GitHub or GitLab repository.
+(For Bitbucket repositories, use the [Bitbucket backend](#bitbucket-backend) instead.)
 [Netlify Identity](https://www.netlify.com/docs/identity/) service can handle the authentication and provides a simple interface for user management.
 The Netlify CMS [featured templates](https://www.netlifycms.org/docs/start-with-a-template) are working examples of this backend.

-To use it in your own project, follow these steps:
+To use it in your own project stored on GitHub or GitLab, follow these steps:

 1. Head over to the [Netlify Identity docs](https://www.netlify.com/docs/identity) and follow the steps to get started.